allianceauth/allianceauth/docs/installation/services/discourse.md

     sudo ./launcher bootstrap app
     sudo ./launcher start app

+#### Errors:
+in case you run into not enough RAM for the docker bootstraping you might want to consider using `./discourse-setup` command.
+It will start bootstraping and is going to create the `/containers/app.yml` which you can edit.
+Note: every time you change something in the `app.yml` you must bootstrap again which will take between *2-8 minutes* and is accomplished by `./launcher rebuild app`.

+***
 ## Apache config

 Discourse must run on its own subdomain - it can't handle routing behind an alias like '/forums'.
 To do so, make a new apache config: